Quoteme/story/readme.md

 ## About
 This project is a rewrite and extension of my previous work [WEBGLCS](https://github.com/Quoteme/webglcs).
-The main goal is to update the code to modern standarts and to make it easier to maintain.
+The main goal is to update the code to modern standards and to make it easier to maintain.
-This is accomplished by using modern programming features and different parasigms.
+This is accomplished by using modern programming features and different paradigms.

 ## Features
 core features include: